2014 OSCE Human Dimension Implementation Meeting, Working sessions 2 and

 are engaged in human rights promotion and protection activities work in

-precarious and insecure conditions
+precarious and insecure conditions.
+While

 the climate for civic engagement remains fundamentally repressive in